katzueno/concretecms-express-form-confirmation/README.md

 **You must change** config setting accordingly.

+### [ATTENTION] Composer Vendor file

+I've added to ignore "vender" folders to git repo.

+If you install the package with vendor folder, you must manage to run `composer install` or modify to include the vendor directories.

+If you don't do anything with current gitignore, **you will get error** when you deploy the package with composer.json.

 ## LICENSE

 MIT License.

 ## History

+- 2020.8.24 Keep /composer.json & add vendor folder to gitignore
 - 2020.4.17 Added Panic's Nova project files to gitignore
 - 2019.2.20 Initial commit based on 8.4.4 & 8.5.0RC1